klaytn/kips/KIPs/kip-7-fungible_token.md

 Transfers `_value` amount of tokens to address `_to`, and MUST fire the [Transfer event](#transfer-1).
 The function SHOULD `throw` if the message caller's balance does not have enough tokens to spend.
+The function SHOULD `throw`, if the contract is pausable and paused.

 *Note* Transfers of 0 values MUST be treated as normal transfers and fire the [Transfer event](#transfer-1).